 2. Abandoned cart emails

-Are more customers than you would like abandoning their cart halfway through the checkout process?
+Are more customers than you would like to abandon their cart halfway through the checkout process?
 An abandoned cart email might be the trick to steer customers back to their digital shopping cart.

 Here Are a Few Proven Email Marketing Strategies That Work When Sending Out Abandoned Cart Emails: